BenjaminCarpenter480/eidf-docs/docs/services/registry/working-with.md

 ### Secret Creation when logged into via Docker config.json

 !!! important
-    This section requires that you have logged into EIDF registry via Docker as described in *Using from the command line (Docker)* It also requires that kubectl is installed.
+    This section requires that you have logged into ECIR via Docker as described in *Using from the command line (Docker)* It also requires that kubectl is installed.

 Running the following command will create a secret `<secret-name>` in your project namespace.
 This can be used for Kubernetes to pull from your private repositories.